 There are currently over 1,000 NLEs.
 Our goal is to have 1,400 by 2016.

-If you are interested in applying and would like to be informed about future application rounds, please email firstname.lastname@example.org.
+If you’d like to be informed about future application rounds, please register your interest.

 National support schools

-If you are selected as an NLE, your school will become a national support school (NSS).
+If you’re selected as an NLE, your school will become a national support school (NSS).
 This is to recognise the fact that your staff are likely to work alongside you in any support you may provide.